-If you are traveling to Japan, knowing how to bow properly will be a useful skill.
+If you are traveling to Japan, knowing how to bow properly is a useful skill.
 Imagine visiting the United States or any country in the West and not knowing how to shake hands.
 That's how important bowing, known as ojigi, is in Japan.
-In fact, people commonly greet each other by bowing instead of handshaking, and it is extremely impolite not to return a bow when someone greets you with one.
+In fact, people commonly greet each other by bowing instead of using a handshake, and it's typically impolite not to return a bow when someone greets you with one.

 The Many Functions of Ojigi

-One solitary bow has a variety of different functions in Japan.
-It may express feelings such as respect, gratitude, apology, greeting and much more.
-In other words, when people bow, they can use the gesture to say any of the following:
+One solitary bow has a variety of different functions in Japan - it may express respect, gratitude, apology, greeting and much more.
+In other words, when people bow, they could be saying any of the following:

 - thank you